 COVID-19: Diagnostic and Surgical Services at STEGH

 We continue to monitor capacity in our surgical program, outpatient clinics (ambulatory care) and diagnostic services.
 Any patient whose appointment or procedure is impacted by service changes will receive communication from their health care team to discuss their ongoing care plan.
-Patients will be notified, in advance, of changes to their appointment or service cancellations.
+Patients will be notified, in advance, of opportunities to reschedule procedures and other appointments.

 DIAGNOSTIC SERVICES and AMBULATORY CARE